-The credit accounts information will state the type of account (i.e., mortgages, student loans, auto loans, credit cards, online fast cash loans, personal loans), the date the account was opened, credit limit or loan amount, the available credit, and payment history.
+The credit accounts information will state the type of account (i.e., mortgages, student loans, auto loans, bad credit loans, credit cards, quick cash loans, personal loan options), the date the account was opened, credit limit or loan amount, the available credit, and payment history.

 Every time a credit check is performed, the credit bureau marks it down as a credit inquiry and includes it on your report.

 Public records deemed relevant to your creditworthiness, like foreclosures, repossessions, and bankruptcies, will be pulled from state and county courts.
 Finally, accounts that have been passed off to collection agencies will appear as a derogatory mark on your credit report.
 However, paying off collection accounts can be positive for your credit.

 |– Payment History (35%): Late rental payments, if reported, can negatively impact this largest component of your credit score.